defjaf/MCMC/README.md

 Andrew Jaffe's MCMC engine

 Has likelihoods for CMB C_l, nonlinear SED fitting (with normal errors), beam fitting, topology (unfinished?)

 ## installation

 It is probably possible to do this remotely, but easiest is to `git clone` into some directory, and then

     pip install -e .

 The `-e` installs in "editable" or "developer" mode which doesn't actually copy the files into your site-packages, but just leaves them where they are.

 It is possible that git will complain about not having `git-lfs` installed.
 If so, let me know...

 There may still be some issues in accessing data files.

 The `run` directory shows some recent examples of SED fitting, which is the most up-to-date part of the code.
+Look at the various `do_driver*` shell scripts§ (and the python driver routines to which they refer), as well as the ipython notebooks.
+There are also some notebooks in which I solve this problem using `Stan` rather than my own MCMC engine.

 There are other driver files scattered throughout the directory tree which give some other examples of use, but they may not have been updated for the current directory structure.

 ## structure of the code